IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 ## Reimporting a certificate
 {: #reimport-certificate}

-If your certificate is about to expire, you can update the certificate by importing a new version of the certificate that has the same domain as the existing certificate, but has a new expiry date.
+If your certificate is about to expire, you can update it by importing a new version that has the same domain as the existing certificate, but has a new expiry date.
 When a certificate is reimported, the existing version of the certificate is retained as a backup that can be downloaded if required.
 {: shortdesc}

 ### Reimporting your certificate